LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 Trust in an attribute set may be assigned based on a combination of the announcement's `sender` and `issuer`.
 It is left to the DSNP consumer to determine which attribute sets it will trust.

-Trust SHOULD be accompanied by verification of the documents linked to an attribute set announcement.
+Trust SHOULD be accompanied by verification of the documents linked to an Attribute Set Announcement.

 ### Summary of verification responsibilities